+"Strip Development"

-1 Municipalities should not encourage 24 "Strip Development" 2 strip development because additiona development of this type would Title 10: Chapter 151, the Vermont statute dictating the Act 250 land use permitting process, defines "strip negatively impact the economic development" as follows: vitality of commercial areas in nearby 5 "Strip development" means linear commercial Regional and Town centers.
-31 6 Communities should give substantial 32 development along a public highway that includes 7 three or more of the following characteristics: broad consideration to the long term road frontage, predominance of single-story buildings, 35 limited reliance on shared highway access, lack of impacts of creating or ex-tending 9 connection to any existing settlement except by strip development.
-10 37 highway, lack of connection to surrounding land uses 11 except by highway, lack of coordination with surrounding land uses, and limited accessibility for 14 15 16 17 pedestrians.
-In determining whether a proposed 41 development or subdivision constitutes strip development, the District Commission shall consider 18 43 the topographic constraints in the area in which the development or subdivision is to be located."
-20 21 Policies traditional historic development patterns.
-Strategy 1a: Work with towns to incorporate standards such as placement of buildings near the
+Title 10: Chapter 151, the Vermont statute dictating the Act 250 land use permitting process, defines "strip development" as follows:

+"Strip development" means linear commercial development along a public highway that includes three or more of the following characteristics: broad road frontage, predominance of single-story buildings, limited reliance on shared highway access, lack of connection to any existing settlement except by highway, lack of connection to surrounding land uses except by highway, lack of coordination with surrounding land uses, and limited accessibility for pedestrians.
+In determining whether a proposed development or subdivision constitutes strip development, the District Commission shall consider the topographic constraints in the area in which the development or subdivision is to be located."